-Prerequisites: ACCT 3201, ACCT 3400, and CISM 2201.
-A grade of "C" or better must be earned in all prerequisite classes.
+Prerequisite: ACCT 3400 with a grade of "C" or better.
+An examination of product cost data with an emphasis on using those data to improve decision-making within the firm.
+3-0-3 must be earned in all prerequisite classes.
 A student must have a declared major in accounting, finance, economics, marketing, management, or be enrolled in the Langdale College MBA program.
 An introduction both manual and computerized accounting information systems, including business transaction processes, business activities and documents within each process, interrelationship of these processes, the general ledger system, computer technologies that facilitate these processes, and basic computerized internal controls.
-This course also incudes the integration and application of the knowledge and skills obtained in the prerequisite courses to create and maintain a computerized accounting information system.
+This course also includes the integration and application of the knowledge and skills obtained in the prerequisite courses to create and maintain a computerized accounting information system.